20 Top-Rated Beaches in Mexico

 For a surf-focused vacation, head to Puerto Escondido on the Pacific coast in Oaxaca.
 The town is a popular spot for expats from around the world, as well as surf and budget travelers and as yet is spared from mass development.

 The waves here are no joke, some 10 feet high at times.
+This is one of the best surfing spots in Mexico.
 There are also a slew of hotels, guesthouses, and mom-and-pop restaurants cooking up street tacos and other local fare.
 Visit before the rest of the planet discovers it.

 Accommodation: Where to Stay in Puerto Escondido